hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 **Performance**

-Something of note is that Wasm compiled Rust _can_ be faster than standard JS, but it isn't always.
+Wasm compiled Rust _can_ be faster than standard JS, but it isn't always.
 If the Rust code is constantly calling into the JS functionality, there wasn't anything gained performance-wise, and it would be faster to execute in pure JS.
 In the current implementation of the spirograph code, at each step, the canvas element is directly interacted with and we are crossing the Wasm/JS boundary for _every single point_.

 This is wildly inefficient.
 There is some batching and parallelizing that could be done, but if there is no way to create a line that isn't point by point, this amount of crosing of the Wasm/JS barrier thats needed makes this absolutely the worst way to do this (which I recognized at the begining, but seem worth mentioning again).

-For performance, I could chose to construct as an SVG string (wiht batching and paralleization), and hand back the whole string.
+For performance, I could chose to construct an SVG string (with batching and parallelization), and hand back the whole string.
 But again, this isn't really the type of task that requires any heavy lifting.

 **Workflow stickiness**